The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 • The rendering of the material.

-• A real touch in terms of style, which changes from certain sometimes boring formal shirts.
+• A real style statement, which is a change from some sometimes boring formal shirts.

 • A good overall level of craftsmanship.